-PAS assessments are completed face-to-face with a customer, except for deceased customers.
+PAS assessments are completed face-to-face with a customer, except when the customer is deceased.
 The Assessor makes reasonable efforts to obtain the customer's available medical records.
 The Assessor may also obtain information for the PAS assessment from face to face interviews with the:

-- Customer;
+- Customer; - Parent:

-- Parent;

 - Guardian;

-- Caregiver; or
+- · Caregiver; or

 - Any person familiar with the customer's functional or medical condition.